10 Palm Trees That Grow in Virginia (with Pictures)

 California Fan Palm (Washingtonia filifera).
 Photo by Wiki Commons.

-It easily adapts to wide range for soils, and can withstand cold temperatures down to 10F.
-It can be grown in warmer areas of Virginia as long as it protected from strong cold winds.
-It does best in USDA Zones 8a -11 (10 to 15 F).
+It displays an impressive adaptability to a wide range of soil types and can endure cold temperatures down to 10°F. When grown in the warmer regions of Virginia, it thrives as long as it is shielded from strong cold winds.

 9. Mexican Fan Palm Tree (Washingtonia robusta)